Tuesday, January 29, 2019

 January 13, 2019

 Opposition to “free” trade is clearly growing — both the progressive and the corporate elements of the Democratic Party are now critical of agreements like the North American Free Trade Agreement and the Trans-Pacific Partnership.
 Less clear are the alternatives to free trade that might emerge.
 As progressives continue to build power inside and outside of the Democratic Party, we must clarify our understanding of the international political economy, and imagine and begin to build real alternatives to free trade.
-Building these alternatives must become an essential component of a more progressive US foreign policy
+Building these alternatives must become an essential component of a more progressive US foreign policy.

 The conventional wisdom says that if you oppose free trade, you must support protectionism or economic nationalism.
 This is misleading.
 There is no such thing as “free” trade.
 People create all of the systems that govern our political economy.
 These systems inevitably favor certain human activities over others, and we can design them to act any way that we want.
 The important question is: For whom are trade policies “free”?
 Put another way: Who do trade policies favor?